dsi-agpt/minibus-skeleton/README.md

                     ),
                     //one or more sources of data
                     'sources' => array(
-                        //first source.
+                        //Your first data source for Foo/Bar.
 Must be configured in config/data-endpoints.php 'dummy' => array(
                             'label' => 'Dummy Endpoint',
                             'process-description' => 'This process retrieves products containing word "piano" on ebay API and rejects those non belonging to Music/CD category',